Smaug123/WoofWare.Myriad/README.md

 This is very bare-bones, but do raise GitHub issues if you like (or if you find cases where the parser does the wrong thing).

 * Help is signalled by throwing an exception, so you'll get an unsightly stack trace and a nonzero exit code.
-* Help doesn't take into account any args the user has entered.
+* Help doesn't take into account any arguments the user has entered.
 Ideally you'd get contextual information like an identification of which args the user has supplied at the point where the parse failed or help was requested.
 * I don't handle very many types, and in particular a real arg parser would handle DUs and records with nesting.
 * I don't try very hard to find a valid parse.
 It may well be possible to find a case where I fail to parse despite there existing a valid parse.
 * There's no subcommand support (you'll have to do that yourself).